Close Menu

 • Transparency: All transactions recorded on a blockchain are visible to all participants in the network.
 This transparency helps build trust and accountability.

 • Security: Blockchain uses cryptographic techniques to secure data.
-Each block is linked to the previous block through a cryptographic hash, making it highly resistant to tampering.
+A cryptographic hash links each block to the previous block, making it tamper-resistant.

 • Immutability: Once data is added to a blockchain, it cannot be altered or deleted.
 This immutability ensures the integrity of the data.